fioprotocol/fio.chronicle/README.md

 ./scripts/install.sh -i /home/ubuntu/fio/chronicle
 ```

-To install fio.chronicle as a system application (daemon), under control of systemd, execute the following command;
+To install fio.chronicle as a service, under control of systemd and managed using systemctl, execute the following command;
 ```shell
 ./scripts/install.sh -s
 ```

-For non-system installations, the FIO.Chronicle executable, configuration, and state are installed to the target directory.
+For non-service installations, the FIO.Chronicle executable, configuration, and state are installed to the target directory.
 Startup, shutdown, and state capture are accomplished either manually or through use of the convenience scripts; _start.sh_, _stop.sh_, and _snapshot.sh_.

-For system installations the FIO.Chronicle executable is installed to _/usr/local/sbin_, the configuration and state are installed to _/srv/fio_.
+For service installations the FIO.Chronicle executable is installed to _/usr/local/sbin_, the configuration and state are installed to _/srv/fio_.
 Startup and shutdown are accomplished through use of systemctl.

 The script will output installation details including information about configuration.
 See the following configuration overview for more insight into the default configuration as well as how to customize it.